Automatic Reasoning on Recursive Data-Structures with Sharing: The Frame Rule

-In Separation Logic, where heaps are of the main interest, a key step is that when a program fragment is ``enclosed'' in some heap, then any formula $\pi$ whose ``footprint'' is separate from this heap can be framed through the program.
-Recall the SL frame rule (SFR) from Section \ref{sec:local} wherein the premise $\oldtriple{\phi}{P}{\psi}$ ensures that the implicit heap arising from the formula $\phi$ captures all the heap accesses, read or write, in the program fragment $P$.
+In Separation Logic, where heaps are of the main interest, a key step is that when a program fragment is ``enclosed'' in some heap, then any formula $\pi$ whose ``footprint'' is separate from this heap can be framed through.
+Recall the SL frame rule (SFR) from Section \ref{sec:intro} wherein the premise $\oldtriple{\phi}{P}{\psi}$ ensures that the implicit heap arising from the formula $\phi$ captures all the heap accesses, read or write, in the program fragment $P$.
 Therefore $\oldtriple{\phi ~\hsep~ \pi}{P}{\psi ~\hsep~ \pi}$ naturally follows.

-In our setting of explicit heaps, the frame rule, suitably translated into this language, is simply not valid (without some additional machinery ensuring enclosure).
-The concept of enclosure is to have an explicit subheap (or a collection of subheaps) which contains the program heap updates.
+In our setting of explicit heaps, the frame rule, suitably translated into this language, is simply \emph{not valid} without additional machinery to ensure enclosure.
+The concept of enclosure is to have an explicit subheap (or subheaps) to contain the program heap updates.
 These updates are defined to be the cells that the program \emph{writes to}, or \emph{deallocates}.
 This is because the property $\heap \sqsubseteq \heapg$, where $\heap$ is a ghost variable, is falsified \emph{just in case} the program has written to or deallocated some cell in $\heapg$ whose address is also in $\dom(\heap)$.
 Thus, the heap reality of $\heap$ is lost.
-Note that $\mathbf{malloc}$ changes $\heapg$, but it does not affect cells that are already in $\heapg$.
+Note that $\mathbf{malloc}$ changes $\heapg$, but it does not affect what already in $\heapg$.

 \begin{definition}[Heap Update] Given an address value $v$, a \emph{heap update} to location $v$ is defined as a statement that either \emph{writes to} or \emph{deallocates} the location $v$. $\Box$ \end{definition}